spring1843/go-dsa/graph/README.md

 When working with graphs, it is often necessary to perform a search to solve different problems.
 The efficiency of the algorithm used depends on the order in which the graph is searched.
 Two commonly used search methods are:

 * **Breadth First Search - BFS** used to find the shortest path
-* **Depth First Search - DFS** often a subroutine, in another algorithm e.g. in maze traversal, cycle finding, and path finding.
+* **Depth First Search - DFS** often a subroutine, in another algorithm.
+Used in maze traversal, cycle finding, and pathfinding

-Both BFS and DFS can be [implemented iteratively using a container (queue, or stack)](./iterative_traversal_test.go).
+Both BFS and DFS can be [implemented iteratively using a container (queue or stack)](./iterative_traversal_test.go).

 #### Breadth First Search - BFS